Obama to Democrats: 'Sulking and moping is not an option'

 Biden opened his day in Illinois campaigning with Rep. Lauren Underwood, a two-term suburban Chicago lawmaker in a close race.

 The president ticked through his administration’s achievements, including the Inflation Reduction Action, passed in August by the Democratic-led Congress.
-It includes several health care provisions popular among elderly people and the less well-off, including a $2,000 cap on out-of-pocket medical expenses and a $35 monthly cap per prescription of insulin.
+It includes several health care provisions popular among older adults and the less well-off, including a $2,000 cap on out-of-pocket medical expenses and a $35 monthly cap per prescription on insulin.
 The new law also requires companies that raise prices faster than overall inflation to pay Medicare a rebate.

 Yet his comments from the day before about the energy industry — and Manchin’s fierce response — may have been getting more attention.